THREE Ripon Grammar School students have been honoured at an online ceremony to celebrate the work of exceptional young scientists..

 Samarth Dasarathi, Millie Dean and Henry Bushell were among young people from schools across Yorkshire recognised as outstanding students at the University of York and Ogden Trust seventh annual Physicist of the Year awards.

 The trio were nominated by their teachers, who selected pupils based on their hard work, contributions in class and progress over the past year.

-Year 10 student Millie Dean Millie Dean, who aims to work in bioengineering or aeronautical engineering, won the award for her academic progress as well as her determination to go above and beyond that required for GCSE by answering questions from A-level textbooks.
+Millie, who aims to work in bioengineering or aeronautical engineering, won the award for her academic progress as well as her determination to go above and beyond that required for GCSE by answering questions from A-level textbooks.

 The 15-year-old, from near Ripon, said she was delighted to receive the award, which was followed by a fascinating talk on radio astronomy: “I enjoy the practical aspects of physics and how physics relates to all particles and objects’ movements, in both Space and on Earth.”